Rinko Kikuchi biography

 By 2004, she was such a hot commodity that she appeared in four feature films.
 Kukuchi made her international debut in Babel (2006), starring Brad Pitt and Cate Blanchett.
 Playing a deaf teenager dealing with the guilt of her mother's suicide, she received a Best Supporting Actress award from the Chicago Film Critics Association; a Best Breakthrough Performance award from the National Board of Review; a Golden Globe nomination and an Academy Award nomination.

-In 2013, she starred alongside Charlie Hunnam in Guillermo del Toro's sci-fi blockbuster Pacific Rim.
+In 2013, she starred alongside Charlie Hunnam in Guillermo del Toro's sci-fi blockbuster Pacific Rim and then reprised her role in the sequel, Pacific Rim Uprising (2018).

 Amongst her skills, Kukuchi lists motorcycle driving, horseback riding and sword-fighting.